 Atmospheric Drivers: The Madden-Julian Oscillation (MJO)

-Activity during the season is not uniform.
-It is heavily modulated by the Madden-Julian Oscillation (MJO), a large-scale pattern of enhanced and suppressed rainfall that moves eastward around the globe every 30-60 days.
-When the enhanced (convective) phase of the MJO moves over the warm waters of the Western Pacific, it ignites a burst of thunderstorm activity, significantly increasing the likelihood of tropical cyclone formation.
-Forecasters closely monitor the MJO to predict active and quiet periods within the broader typhoon season.
+When the active phase of the MJO passes over the warm waters of the Western Pacific, it ignites bursts of thunderstorm activity, significantly increasing the likelihood of tropical cyclone formation.
+Conversely, the suppressed phase tends to quiet the basin, leading to fewer storms.
+Forecasters closely monitor the MJO to identify windows of heightened or reduced typhoon activity within the broader season.

 Sea Surface Temperatures and the Subsurface Ocean